-Ugh…don’t you just hate these 1 year blogiversary things??
+Ugh…don’t you just hate these 1-year blogiversary things??
 I’m with you!!
 I have only read a few (and one in particular) that hit the nail on the head but those are such a rarity.
-Overall, I am not huge on self congratulating indulgences, however, for historical purposes of my own interest (it’s all about me, after all 😉 ), I feel it necessary to future me to have this post to look back on so feel free to humor me or move on…I promise my feelings won’t be hurt!
+Overall, I am not huge on self-congratulating indulgences, however, for historical purposes of my own interest (it’s all about me, after all 😉 ), I feel it necessary to future me to have this post to look back on so feel free to humor me or move on…I promise my feelings won’t be hurt!

 It’s official.
 Today is one year since my very first blog post as Miss Mazuma.
 I can’t believe how fast this year has flown by!!
 I have read that first post a few times over the past year wondering what the fuck I was thinking starting a blog in this genre in the first place.
-Reading it again just now, I realize my intention to help others steer clear of some of my own financial mistakes was well intentioned but, in some ways, completely missed the mark from what I’ve actually experienced.
+Reading it again just now, I realize my intention to help others steer clear of some of my own financial mistakes was well-intentioned but, in some ways, completely missed the mark from what I’ve actually experienced.
 I thought my purpose was to help others but it turns out I needed the help more!

 Blogging is a unique platform because it gives you a place to state your own ideas while also giving you a timeline to look back and reflect…but, let’s face it, we could do all of that in a private diary.
 So why blog??
 There is something about putting your diary out to the public that makes it a lot more…real.
 Knowing people are reading what I write makes me want to be as authentic as possible.
 I don’t want to fill the space with fluff, I want to add to the conversation and learn from it as well.
-The bonus to going public is the community that you build is somewhat focused around the same beliefs and values that you write about.
+The bonus to going public is the community that you build is somewhat focused on the same beliefs and values that you write about.
 I mean, if I don’t like to diet I am not likely to read a blog on dieting.
 If you like to read about random people’s finances then you read blogs about random people’s finances.
 So here we are.
 Me writing, you reading.
 But that isn’t where our relationship to one another ends…right??
 As much as I have loved seeing my page views creep up over the past year, the real gold is seeing the increase of comments with each post.
-The relationships that I’ve built due to this blog and the personal finance community in general are more cherished than the words I have written.
+The relationships that I’ve built due to this blog and the personal finance community, in general, are more cherished than the words I have written.

 So, without further ado, I’d like to take a look at some of my finer achieving moments from the past year and perhaps share a few of my more lame posts you may have missed along the way…